dummyluck/new_user_autosubscribe/README.md

 Roundcube plugin new_user_autosubscribe
 ======================
+ * New user autosubscribe
  * Subscribe default folders for new user, after first logon
  * Set a priority in the list view folders
  *
  * @license GNU GPLv3+